 - When it is launched, check the three boxes, namely “One Package”, “Auto Reboot”, and “Protect OPS” as shown in the image below.

-- Turn off you phone and boot it into Download mode: press and hold the Volume Down + Home buttons, then long press the Power key till the your phone’s screen turns up and you see the Download mode screen.
+- Turn off your phone and boot it into Download mode: press and hold the Volume Down + Home buttons, then long press the Power key till your phone’s screen turns up and you see the Download mode screen.
 Press the volume up when prompted.

 - Then click on the OPS button and select the “Cooper_v1.0.ops” file.